leuchankaau/email-service/ARCHITECTURE.md

 Developers should be able to get status of the message and errors associated with it.
 5. **Storing vs not storing content of a message in DB.**
 Storing content of a message can be security hazard. in case if messages will contain personal information.
-6. Lambda for monitoring and notification in case if error queue get messages - TODO Ideally we want to notify DevOps team if providers is down, so they can redirect traffic.
+6. **Lambda for monitoring and notification in case if error queue get messages - TODO** Ideally we want to notify DevOps team if providers is down, so they can redirect traffic.
+7. **Environment variables vs config file.**
+Lambda preferred method of configuration is environment variables as it can be created during lambda creation, does not require redeployment, and can be dynamically updated in AWS by other lambdas.
 ## New Provider
 You need to complete **3 steps** to add new provider:
-1. Implement provider flow with SQS and DLQ for provider message, and lambda integration component.
+1. Implement provider flow with main queue(SQS) and dead letter queue(DLQ) for provider message, and lambda integration component.
 2. **Update Failed Delivery handling** to add new provider message.
 3. Change router to enable routing between 3 providers
 ## Security